Franklin (class): Modern usage

 Unlike some other terms referring to social class or status in medieval England such as esquire and gentleman, franklin has no modern usage other than as a historical reference to the Middle Ages.

 Several English surnames are thought to derive from this class of people.
 They developed in the Middle Ages as a status surname, indicating a 'free man'.
 They derived from the Old French feudal term franchomme; composed of the elements 'franc' (in its original meaning 'free') and 'homme', man, from the Latin 'homo'.
 The various spellings gradually altered because of association with such common English placename suffixes such as '-combe' and '-ham'.
-The modern surname is found as (among other variations) Francombe, Frankcomb, Francom, Frankcom and Frankham.
+The modern surname is found as (among other variations) Francombe, Frankcomb, Francom, Frankcom, Frankum and Frankham.